psakhis/guncon2/README.md

     c) You can see mapped GunCon2 to vjoy device

-    d) You can set as a mouse with -m=(width,height).
-You need set screen resolution
+    d) You can set as a mouse with -m=1

+    e) You can enable internal flasher with -f=n, where n are number of frames

+    f) If flasher is enabled, brightness setting can be customized with -b=[0-300]

-    e) Pressing C-Button and D-PAD directions you can recalibrate X-Axis on run-time (very useful inside games)
+    g) Pressing C-Button and D-PAD directions you can recalibrate X-Axis on run-time (very useful inside games)
       - Example 1: Your gun is shooting outside on left  --> C-Button + D-PAD Left to decrase x-min absis
       - Example 2: Your gun is shooting outside on right --> C-Button + D-PAD Up to increase x-max absis

-    f) Q key to exit daemon
+    i) Q key to exit daemon